-• This time the virus does not reproduce, so all the students will play the role of the immune system.

-- One person will administer the vaccine.
+- This time the virus does not reproduce, so all the students will play the role of the immune system. - One person will administer the vaccine.
 They will choose a new jigsaw piece and put a sticker on it.
 This represents the weak or deadened virus particle contained in a vaccine.
 They will put this in the bowl. - The students then play the role of the immune system.
-As in the first round, they have to find the matching jigsaw piece this represents the right antibody to fight the virus. - Once they find it they should put a sticker on it (to show the immune system 'remembering' which antibody to make to fight the virus) and take the piece representing the dead or weakened virus out of the bowl. - Ask the students to go back to their desks and play the third round of the game.
+As in the first round, they have to find the matching jigsaw piece this represents the right antibody to fight the virus. - Once they find it they should put a sticker on it (to show the immune system 'remembering' which antibody to make to fight the virus) and take the piece representing the dead or weakened virus out of the bowl. - Play round 3.
 Stop the game after 5 minutes or when the groups finish the game.